 Work in their own, separate space

 DISC Type Cs personality types may hit obstacles in professional relationships when they...

 Are guarded and closed-off from their coworkers

 DISC Type Cs Personality Relationships (Romantic)

 Editors can be level-headed, sincere partners.
 When in a relationship with another conscientious personality, it is important for them to remain open-minded and avoid withdrawing from others

-In a romantic relationship, Cs personality types bring strengths like...
+In a romantic relationship, the DISC type Cs personality brings strengths like...

-In romantic relationships, Cs personality types may have trouble...
+In romantic relationships, DISC type Cs personality types may have trouble...

 Related Personality Types

 Below are the Enneagram and Myers-Briggs types that are similar to DISC Type Cs.